migueleog01/Discount-Clinic-deployment/README.md

 When you choose the report type of appointment, you will be prompted to choose a doctor type of either primary or specialist If you choose a patient as the report type, you can filter the data based on their gender and age range If you choose a doctor as the report type, you can filter based on whether the doctor is primary or specialist

-Files:
-The prefix of each file is a given indicator of which user type the page is for.
-For example, ‘admin_’ refers to pages made for the admin.